Ematrion/rstt/README.md

 Join our [Discord](https://discord.gg/m8gN4UgHZ3) and exchange with us.

 ## How to cite
-If you use RSTT, consider linking back to this repo!
+You can cite rstt with DOI 10.5281/zenodo.16926605.
+Also consider linking the repo.

 ## Source
 <a id="1">[1]</a>